-You can also take over-the-counter anti-inflammatory painkillers such as ibuprofen, which have been shown to reduce blood loss by up to 49 percent.
+You can also take over-the-counter anti-inflammatory painkillers (NSAIDs) such as ibuprofen, which have been shown to reduce blood loss by up to 40 per cent (viii).
 In more severe cases, there may be a need for one of several types of surgery.

 To prevent anaemia, one of the side effects of long-term menorrhagia, you can also take iron tablets.
 These are also available over the counter at pharmacies.

-Some studies suggesting dysmenorrhoea affects around three quarters of young women and a quarter up to a half of older adult women.
-And for around 20 percent of women, the pain is so severe that it seriously affects their daily lives and activities.
+The charity Women’s Health Concern suggests around 80 per cent of women experience period pain at some point (iv).
+And in around 5-10 per cent of women, the pain is so severe that it seriously affects their daily lives and activities.

 The pain is generally felt in the lower abdomen, and sometimes in the back and thighs.
 This is caused by muscle cramps or spasms as your uterus (womb) tries to push out its lining, which is shed every time you have a period, causing bleeding.

-Period pain normally lasts from 12-24 hours, or several days in some cases.
+Period pain normally lasts from 48-72 hours.
 It’s usually at its worst when the bleeding is heaviest.
 Some women may also be affected by other symptoms such as headaches, nausea, dizziness, light-headedness, tiredness and diarrhoea.